Ascend/modelzoo/built-in/TensorFlow/Official/cv/image_classification/DenseNet121_for_TensorFlow/README.md

 ### Prepare the dataset

 The model is compatible with the datasets on tensorflow official website.
-1. download the ImageNet dataset
+1. download the ImageNet dataset.
-2. Extract the training data
+2. Please convert the dataset to tfrecord format file by yourself.
 3. The train and val images are under the train/ and val/ directories, respectively.
 All images within one folder have the same label.

 ### Check json